mac389/Drug-Forum-Data-Mining/docs/ontology_manuscript.md

           person(X),
           substance_ingested(X,s1).

 This goal expresses the knowledge that individual _X_ has a likelihood of _p_ of manifesting effect _e_ if we know that he ingested substance _s1_.
 For this goal we calculate the conditional probability of manifesting effect _e_ given ingestion of substance _s1_.
+We only created an instantion of Figure X for substance-effect pairs whose conditional probability was statistically significantly greater than chance, after adjusting the false disccovery rate using the Benjamini-Hochberg correction.
+We calculated the likelihood that a conditional probability associated with a substance-effect pair was significantly greater than change by

 The following Problog goal demonstrates the Markov logic statements associated with describing the pattern of coingestion.